-The secret to this insanely flavorful and tender Marinated London Broil is all in the timing!
+The secret to this insanely flavorful and tender Marinated London Broil recipe is all in the timing!
 A day’s worth of soaking in a simple balsamic-wine marinade rewards you with a delicious dinner that’s versatile and ready in no time.

 I have no idea why I haven’t shared my London Broil with you guys yet.